History

 Year 7 History

-Half Term 1 & 2: History Skills and the Roman Empire
+Half Term 1: History Skills and the Roman Empire

 Student’s will study an introduction to essential History skills such as the use of time nd chronology, anachronisms, using evidence and source analysis and evaluation.
 They will do this by carrying out an investigation into the rise and fall of the Roman Empire.

-Half Term 3 & 4: Islamic and British Empire
+Half Term 2: The Islamic Empire

 Students will study the causes, events and consequences of the rise of the Islamic Empire and will be able to draw comparisons between it and the Roman Empire.
-They will then follow a similar pattern by studying the British Empire and draw comparisons between all three empires they have studied; Roman, Islamic and British.

 Year 8 History